grumpycoders/iec-60908/README.md

 A fuller version of the above can be obtained [here](images/bitstream.png).

 ## Data interpretation
-Once we have the bitstream from the pits and gooves as described above, we can start interpreting the data according to the documentation.
+Once we have the bitstream from the pits and grooves as described above, we can start interpreting the data according to the documentation.

 The EFM encoder maps 258 symbols into a fourteen bits structure, which